draeder/draeder.github.io/README.md

 - Chat in individual rooms
 -- Shareable link (if hosted)
 -- Otherwise joinable by room ID, which is the string after 'r=' in the URL
 - Chat history is stored in plain text in LocalStorage and IndexedDB in the browser then sent to ipfs.
-All storage will be encrypted soon.
+All stored data will be encrypted soon.

 # Usage
 1. Launch index.html (no other files are needed)